 II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

 II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1) have current certification in the specialty by the American Board of Orthopaedic Surgery or the American Osteopathic Board of Orthopaedic Surgery, or possess qualifications judged acceptable to the
+II.B.3.b).(1) have current certification in the subspecialty by the to the Review Committee.
+(Core)